andrewgepearce/sequencer/README.md

         [
           "A <redcomment>fragment</redcomment> line.
 In this case, defined with a (personally defined)", '"<code>alt</code>" fragmentType label and optional title.
-This fragmentType label', 'can be any string you desire, but generally use "alt", "loop", "info", or anyhing', "else short and punctual.
+This fragmentType label', 'can be any string you desire, but generally use "alt", "loop", "info", or anything', "else short and punctual.
 The condition can only be single line and does not support", "markup",
         ],
       lines:
         [
-          {type: call, from: server, to: server, text: ['Do something because field1 is "someValue"']}, {type: call, from: server, to: server, text: ["prepare succesful return value to client : successful return value"]}, {type: condition, condition: "ELSE"},
+          {type: call, from: server, to: server, text: ['Do something because field1 is "someValue"']}, {type: call, from: server, to: server, text: ["prepare successful return value to client : successful return value"]}, {type: condition, condition: "ELSE"},
           {
             type: fragment,